harun20035/HRM-Project/README.md

 - You will need to make your .env file with your information (check the .env.example file)
 - After you complete and install everything, you should be able to start a project with this command: node server.js
 ## Testing
-You can register as a user and search for job or you can change default role in code and register as admin or super-admin (to do that go to the controllers folder and authController.js file, and in this piece of code: const result = await pool.query(
+You can register as a user and search for job or you can change default role in code and register as admin or super_admin (to do that go to the controllers folder and authController.js file, and in this piece of code: const result = await pool.query(
             'INSERT INTO users (email, password, first_name, last_name, role) VALUES ($1, $2, $3, $4, $5) RETURNING *',
             [email, hashedPassword, first_name, last_name, 'user']
-        );) just change the string 'user' to 'admin' or 'super-admin' and then register on the page.
+        );) just change the string 'user' to 'admin' or 'super_admin' and then register on the page.